Hido1994/madmp/README.md

 To configure dataverse to establish the connection with our application we use the api.
 The api is reachable over REST and therefore the `curl` command or a REST client can be used.

+### Template
+To simplify the process of creating the initial dataset for the researcher a template can be added to dataverse so the data is prefilled.
+TODO

 ### Workflow
 To configure the workflow extension the following commands have to be called:
 * Create the workflow